 The Teeter FreeStep is not really difficult to assemble as it comes with the major component already attached to the core unit.

-The package comes with an easy to understand assembly manual that walks you through the process nicely, and the required tools for the job are also included as well.
+The package comes with an easy-to-understand assembly manual that walks you through the process nicely, and the required tools for the job are also included too.